drabelpdx/website/README.md

 # website
-Copy of the filse for my website found at http://abelpdx.com/
+Copy of the files for my website found at http://abelpdx.com/